erayerdin/fxthis/README.md

 FXThis is a Guice-powered JavaFX library, which utilizes the approach of dependency injection.

 This project is in development for now.
+You can grab the project from [Jitpack](https://jitpack.io/#erayerdin/fxthis).
+Since it is in continuous development, continuous reporting is not provided.
+Use it at your own risk.

 ## Works Done